 - Pets are not permitted.
 Guests who rely on service animals or who are training service animals may bring them into the Museum, provided that the animals remain properly leashed.
 Guests are solely responsibility for the care and control of their animals.
 Service animals must be twelve (12) months or older.
 Animals under twelve (12) months of age will not be permitted on Museum property.

 - Police or other certified assistance animals will be permitted when accompanied by a qualified handler on official business.

 - Personal wheelchairs are welcome at the Museum.
 Traditional electric assistance scooters are also welcome, however, upright or "Segway" scooters are not permitted on Museum property.
 Please note that there are areas of the Museum that are not wheelchair accessible, as they require guests to navigate stairs and ladders as well as long periods of walking and standing.
 The Intrepid Museum offers seating along the hangar and flight deck levels.

-Food trucks are available on our pier and we also have vending machines both on the pier and the flight deck.
+Vending machines are located on the pier and the flight deck.
 We apologize for any inconvenience.
 You can also visit one of our great local neighborhood restaurants.

 - The solicitation of visitors or the selling of any items is prohibited within the Museum, at its entrance, on Pier 86 or along boundary sidewalks.

 - Possession and/or use of any drugs is strictly prohibited anywhere on Museum property.

 - Alcoholic beverages that are not sold on premises are not permitted.